bjin/hprox/README.md

 Utilize `hprox --help` to view a comprehensive list of options along with detailed explanations.

-* To run `hprox` on port 8080 with simple password authentication:
+* To run `hprox` on port 8080 with simple password authentication (passwords will be [Argon2-hashed](https://en.wikipedia.org/wiki/Argon2) after first run):

 ```sh
 echo "user:pass" > userpass.txt